 - Offer special pricing to new social-media followers.

-- If a customer owns a small business, ask for their business cards and distribute them.
+- If a customer owns a small business, offer to distribute his or her business cards.

-You have a wheelhouse of knowledge when it comes to your trade.
-Moreover, you have a network of other experts who know how to get things done.
-Don't underestimate that most people can't — or don't want to — tackle basic yet essential fixes around the house.
+You have a wealth of knowledge when it comes to your trade.
+You also have a network of other experts who know how to get things done.
+Don't underestimate that most people can't tackle basic fixes around the house.

-So when you're with a customer and notice they could use help with some small repairs, offer to make those fixes free of charge.
-It requires just a few minutes of your time and can result in a loyal client.
-An added bonus is word-of-mouth referrals that could result from your random act of kindness.
+When you’re with a customer and notice they could use help with some small repairs, offer to make those fixes free of charge.
+It requires just a few minutes of your time and can result in a lifetime of loyalty.
+An added bonus is word-of-mouth referrals that could result from your quick fix.

 If you're a contractor, for example, consider the following:

 - Change the air filter in the furnace.

 - Re-caulk a tub.